 - Stage 1 of our solar implementation, 182kwp system was commissioned in August 2021, generating up to 30% of the energy requirements of the College.
 We now have live data from each inverter station in the Senior, Junior and Boarding Schools and will be sharing this with the students to better understand the impact of our energy generation and consumption. - The initiative to sort and divert waste started with the purchase of 200 new source segregation bins in February 2020.
 In year one, we successfully increased diversion from landfill by 105%.
-The education of students in this area is ongoing, with the student Environment Groups in both the Senior and Junior Schools assisting with the messaging to students regarding the correct segregation of rubbish.

-Early in 2020 we completed urgent restoration of the banks along First Creek to prevent further erosion.
-We are now planning a major tree planting initiative of 200 trees along the banks by 2022, this project will involve students and community.
+The education of students in this area is ongoing, with the student Environment Groups in both the Senior and Junior Schools assisting with the messaging to students regarding the correct segregation of rubbish. - Early in 2020 we completed urgent restoration of the banks along First Creek to prevent further erosion. in 2022, as part of the Ecology Project, we carried out a major tree planting initiative planting 200 trees along the banks.
 This forms part of a global Loreto wide Ecology Project to mark the IBVM Bicentenary Celebration of Teresa Ball.
+In 2024, students added another 50 new plants to the Indigenous creek banks and garden beds at The Patch.
+Students also planted 18 special 'Mary Ward' roses (recently sent to all Loreto schools) creating a new focal point in the Sunken Garden area.